kamimrcht/webpage/strobemers.md

 This is because, contrary to k-mers, there can be **random-size gaps between two minimizers**.
 While being random, these gaps are also deterministically computed, which means that the same gaps will appear on two identical sequences. **The minimizers allow to deterministically "skip" some mutations by subsampling the two sequences, which is an important feature used by strobemers.**

-However, long reads have been so crippled with errors than the k size to compute minimizers has to remain rather small (11-15 usually) in comparison to genomic k-mers computed from NGS (20-50 nucleotides that ensure more robustness to repeats).
-The same caveat can be applied than for k-mers regarding small k for minimizers, so strategies involving linked minimizers, chains of minimizers have been used in practice.
+However, long reads have been so crippled with errors that the k size to compute minimizers has to remain rather small (11-15 usually) in comparison to genomic k-mers computed from NGS (20-50 nucleotides that ensure more robustness to repeats).
+The same caveat can be applied then for k-mers regarding small k for minimizers, so strategies involving linked minimizers, chains of minimizers have been used in practice.

 Of course in some cases, minimizers can be "broken" just as k-mers because of bad luck, in particular with a high level of mutations.
  I show an example where I computed for you minimizers for each of the windows.
 The two sequence differ by an inserted A in red.
 Only one minimizer out of 3 is shared in this case.